On this page

 - housing loan guarantee scheme (described under housing services in this chapter).

-Study loan is a state-guaranteed long-term loan for funding studies.
+Study loan is a state-guaranteed long-term loan for funding studies in higher education.
 The right to receive a study loan is held by a full-time student who is an Estonian citizen or resides in Estonia on the basis of a long-term residence permit or permanent residency.
 Study loans are provided by banks.

 There is no single system of evaluating all services to support the social inclusion of young people.
 The services listed above are under the quality assurance mechanism defined by the area such as health, social and financial affairs.